firegoby/symphonyno5/README.md

 ## Overview

-Symphony No.5 is an adapted HTML5Boilerplate for use with Symphony CMS and Less CSS
+Symphony No.5 is an adapted HTML5Boilerplate for use with Symphony CMS, Less CSS & Coffeescript

 ## Changelog